cesinco/Experimenting_with_Julia_language/README.md

 ## Functions

-1. Function definitions and indeed all syntax in Julia, are goverend by control structures and not by indentation.
+1. Function definitions and indeed all syntax in Julia, are governed by control structures and not by indentation.
 A Julia function definition is ended by an ```end``` statement, and not by outdenting the next executable line of code, as in Python.
-So, it's entirely possible to write a fucntion definition on one line.
+So, it's entirely possible to write a function definition on one line.
 For example, the following two definitions are identical (and legal):

 ```
 function example1()